 Choose large pots and deep window boxes to ensure proper space for roots and cut down on watering.
 Although terra cotta pots are festive, use plastic or composition materials to aid in water retention, especially if hand watering.
 Drip irrigation on an automatic timer is a beautiful thing.
-Per container, install a circle on inline emitters or 3-4 ½ gallon-per-hour emitters over the soil and set the controller to water often enough to keep the soil moist.
+Per container, install a circle on inline emitters or 3 to 4 ½ gallon-per-hour emitters over the soil and set the controller to water often enough to keep the soil moist.

-Sit back, watch and wait to reap the bounties of a container or other raised bed vegetable garden on your deck.
+Sit back, watch, and wait to reap the bounties of a container or other raised bed vegetable garden on your deck.